RussellAbraham/portfolio/README.md

 You will have to define underscore as a dependency in all the modules you need to use the library in.
 This may have a better memory footprint.

-For ease, inside of src/vendor/underscore is a different version of underscore that will be scoped within the global environemt when add to the `congig.js` script.
+For ease, inside of src/vendor/underscore is a different version of underscore that will be scoped within the global environemt when added to the `congig.js` script.

 ```javascript